Phi Slama Jama: Impact on the game

 Dunking was banned in the NCAA 1967 to 1976.
 Many people have attributed this to the dominance of the then-college phenomenon Lew Alcindor (now known as Kareem Abdul-Jabbar); the no-dunking rule is sometimes referred to as the "Lew Alcindor rule."
 Many others have also attributed the ban as having racial motivations, as at the time most of the prominent dunkers in college basketball were African-American, and the ban took place less than a year after a Texas Western team with an all-black starting lineup beat an all-white Kentucky team to win the national championship.
 Under head coach Guy Lewis, Houston (with Elvin Hayes) made considerable use of the "stuff" shot on their way to the Final Four in 1967.
 An invention by Arthur Ehrat to create the breakaway rim with a spring on it led to the return of the dunk in college basketball.

 Though it was pioneered largely in the ABA, Phi Slama Jama is widely credited with popularizing the athletic "above the rim" style of play that pervades college basketball to the present day.
 Phi Slama Jama achieved its greatest prominence at a time when the overall popularity of basketball was burgeoning.
 Their entertaining style of play appealed to a broad audience, and helped to bring many casual fans to the sport.
 Olajuwon's international origin foreshadowed the worldwide explosion in the popularity of basketball in the 1980s and 1990s.
 In light of his unprecedented success, college basketball recruiters fanned out across the globe in search of the next undiscovered superstar.
 The legacy of Phi Slama Jama has remained at the fore of basketball discourse thanks in large part to the long and distinguished professional careers of Olajuwon and Clyde Drexler.

-Having already helped to popularize college basketball with "The Game of the Century" in 1968, the Cougars' captivating 1983 postseason run again helped college basketball in its drive to join the first rank of major sports.
-The #1 vs. #2 clash of titans between Phi Slama Jama and Louisville's "Doctors of Dunk" in the Final Four served as an enthralling preamble to the dramatic title game.
-Phi Slama Jama's title game loss to North Carolina State is widely considered their most immediate contribution towards putting NCAA basketball on a par with college football in terms of television viewership and revenue.
+Having already helped to popularize college basketball with "The Game of the Century" in 1968, the Cougars' 1983 postseason run again helped college basketball in its drive to join the first rank of major sports.
+The #1 vs. #2 clash of titans between Phi Slama Jama and Louisville's "Doctors of Dunk" in the Final Four served as a preamble to the title game.
+Phi Slama Jama's title game loss to North Carolina State is widely considered one of their most important contributions to the game of college basketball, vaulting it into the national spotlight.
 The Cougars' last-second loss in the final was an iconic moment in the history of "March Madness" that helped to establish the NCAA basketball tournament as a major television event.
 The CBS broadcast of the 1983 final between Houston and NC State drew 18.6 million households and the Houston-Louisville national semifinal attracted 14.8 million, both records at the time for national final and semifinal games.